 Armyworm moths are dark coloured, with brown to black forewings and white hindwings.
-The larvae, which attack the leaves of young cane, and especially young plant cane, are green and black in colour with longitudinal black stripes and a green underside (Figure 3).
+The larvae, which attack the leaves of young cane, and especially young plant cane, are green and black in colour with longitudinal black stripes and green underside.
 They are gregarious and are usually present in large numbers.
 A non-gregarious phase also occurs in non-outbreak years.
 Their larvae are cryptically coloured.